compromise-evident/Authorship/README.md

 The ability to insert any information not yet fabricated eliminates the need to peer into the future or resort to precomputation.
 Half of each list must be solved per event, this prevents censorship attacks where keys are withheld for misrepresentation.
+And this binary symbolism actually represents a hash of your new number & message.**

 <p align="center">
   <img src="https://raw.githubusercontent.com/compromise-evident/Authorship/main/Other/Main_snippet.png">